mosbth/lydia/README.md

 * A basic theme controller, `CLydia::ThemeEngineRender()`, with `functions.php`, `style.css` and template files.
 * Managing base_url and introducing theme helper functions.
 * 'CRequest' manages creation of internal links.

+v0.01 - v0.03 (2011 december)
+* This was the first release used in a course called dbwebb2.

  .
 ..:  Copyright 2011 by Mikael Roos (me@mikaelroos.se)